Kool: Sakkath Hot Maga: Plot

 Rahul and Kajal are two college students, Rahul lives a carefree life with his friends and father.
 He meets Kajal at the college where they start off with enmity, but soon become friends and lovers.
-However, in Valentine's day Rahul is killed in a truck accident and dies leaving his father and Kajal devastated.
-Kajal is sent by her parents to Darjeeling to stay with her grandparents and recover herself.
+However, on Valentine's Day Rahul is killed in a truck accident and dies leaving his father and Kajal devastated.
+Kajal is sent to Darjeeling by her parents to stay with her grandparents and recover herself.
 Kajal leaves for Darjeeling and is shell shocked to know her neighbour Manohar Jaranganalli (MJ), who is a music freak and a doppelganger of Rahul.

-MJ meets Kajal and falls for her and enquires her about why she didn't met Rahul.
-Kajal reveals about Rahul's former friend Keerthi, whose brother had arrived at her house and revealed that Rahul betrayed Keerthi, to which Keerthi committed suicide, but Rahul had told her about Keerthi and was on her way to meet him, but she learned Rahul's accident, but was late and Rahul died.
-In a final twist is revealed that MJ is actually Rahul and reveals that he faked his death to know who is actual perpetrator behind his murder as the truck driver mentioned Kajal's name.
+MJ meets Kajal and falls for her and enquires why she didn't meet Rahul.
+Kajal reveals that Rahul's former friend Keerthi, whose brother had arrived at her house and revealed that Rahul had betrayed Keerthi, because of which Keerthi committed suicide.
+But Rahul had told her about Keerthi, and was on her way to meet him, and learned about Rahul's accident, she was too late and Rahul died.
+In a final twist it is revealed that MJ is actually Rahul and that he faked his death to know who is the actual perpetrator behind his murder as the truck driver mentioned Kajal's name.

-Rocky, Rahul's friend calls Rahul and tells that the perpetrator kidnapped Kajal.
+Rocky, Rahul's friend calls Rahul and tells him the perpetrator kidnapped Kajal.
 Rahul arrives and is knocked out by Rocky, who reveals himself as the mastermind behind his accident and also Keerthi's death.
-Rocky was in love with Keerthi, but she loved Rahul due to which Rocky killed her and makes it look like a suicide.
-He also loved Kajal, but realizing that Rahul would be hindrance to his love had planned to kill him and created Keerthi's brother (as Keerthi is an orphan).
+Rocky was in love with Keerthi, but she loved Rahul due to which Rocky killed her and made it look like a suicide.
+He also loved Kajal, but realizing that Rahul would be a hindrance to his love, he had planned to kill him and created Keerthi's brother's character(as Keerthi is an orphan).
 A fight ensues, in which Rocky falls to his death while attacking Rahul.
 Thus Rahul reunites with Kajal.